daniamorimdesa/MagicForestAdventure/README.md

 - **JavaScript** – Game logic, round system, dynamic transitions

 ---
+## Design Tools
+- **Adobe Photoshop** – Used to create and edit custom visual elements
+- **CapCut** – Used for crafting animated scenes and transitions for game backgrounds

+---
-Created by Daniela Amorim de Sá
+🌙 Created by Daniela Amorim de Sá
 [LinkedIn](https://www.linkedin.com/in/daniela-amorim-de-s%C3%A1-3b6234191/) • [Other Projects on CodePen](https://codepen.io/daniamorimdesa)